tachophobia/MandelbrotSet/README.md

 ![Mandelbrot Set](https://github.com/tachophobia/MandelbrotSet/assets/112730336/c03db354-3bed-4f10-b32d-8ed1c3d5bb37)

-Then, we colored the set cyclically based on the amount of iterations it took to diverge.
+We then colored the set cyclically based on the amount of iterations it took to diverge.
 The more confident we are that a certain pixel is convergent or divergent, the darker it is.

 ![Colored](https://github.com/tachophobia/MandelbrotSet/assets/112730336/724ecd44-56c6-4636-8ada-b768e793e4b0)